skip to Main Content

 Mood/Stress

-• High levels of cortisol can damage regions of the brain involved with memory and learning (including the hippocampus and prefrontal cortex), increase risk of developing cognitive impairment, and lead to the brain being less efficient when it comes to achieving necessary tasks.
+• Elevated levels of cortisol can damage regions of the brain involved with memory and learning (including the hippocampus and prefrontal cortex), increase risk of developing cognitive impairment, and lead to the brain being less efficient when it comes to achieving necessary tasks.

-• High levels of cortisol and stress can also disrupt the way brain cells communicate with one another in a way that can directly impact one’s sociability and maintenance of healthy, positive interactions with others.
+• Prominent levels of cortisol and stress can also disrupt the way brain cells communicate with one another in a way that can directly impact one’s sociability and maintenance of healthy, positive interactions with others.

 • Stress can additionally cause shrinking and death of brain cells, including the part of the brain most important to cognitive function (the prefrontal cortex, the part of the brain that is responsible for memory and learning).